The New Jersey Economic Development Authority (NJEDA) announced the creation of its Cannabis Equity Grant Program. It is long awaited.

 The applications window will be open for six months following the program’s launch.

-“The NJCRC has understood that if we want New Jersey’s cannabis market to reflect the diversity of its residents, and if we want to ensure that it is inclusive of groups that bear the scars of prohibition, designated access to capital would be essential,” said NJCRC Chairwoman Dianna Houenou.
+“The NJCRC has understood that if we want New Jersey’s cannabis market to reflect the diversity of its residents.
+If we want to ensure that it is inclusive of groups that bear the scars of prohibition, designated access to capital would be essential,” said NJCRC Chairwoman Dianna Houenou.
 “We have been working with several partners in and outside of state government to identify sources of the capital cannabis entrepreneurs need.
 We are grateful that our own state Economic Development Authority is stepping up.
 I am thrilled to see this program become a reality.
 I look forward to seeing its substantive impact leading to cannabis entrepreneurs opening for business.”

 “This program can have a positive impact by supporting diversity in New Jersey’s cannabis industry during its formative stages,” she added.